jengmicah/metadata_api/README.md

 ### Endpoints

 `/api/ingestmetadata`
-<br>The endpoint links to a handler service which ingests json metadata provided to it in the form of either flat json files or a list of pre-signed
+<br>The endpoint links to a handler service which ingests json metadata provided to it in the form of either flat json or a list of pre-signed URLS
- URLS

 `/api/querymetadata/:mediatype`
 <br>The endpoint links to a handler service which calls the appropriate function to execute the queries to filter metadata, based on the mediatype

-### Handlers

-`ingestionHandler`
-`queryHandler`